perrymant/learning-notes/blog-01-hello-world-deconstructed.md

     │       ├── Flour.java
     │       └── Tomato.java
 ```

+If all the classes in the above situation were given the `package private` access modifier, then the class, field, method or constructor of the food package (Antipasti, Pasta and Pizza classe) would have no accessiblity to the class, field, method or constructor of the ingredients package (Cheese, Flour and Tomato classes).

 #### 4. `private` access modifier

+The `private` access modifier gives us the uportunity to permit or deny the linking of low-level components with each other.

+- TODO: description and example
 ![Iceberg](https://github.com/perrymant/learning-notes/blob/master/assets/blog-01-hello-world-deconstructed/iceberg.png)
-- gives us the uportunity to permit or deny the linking of low-level components with each other.
-- `encapsulation`, `information hiding` and `abstraction`
+- TODO: difference between `encapsulation`, `information hiding` and `abstraction`

 ## Term 3: The name of the class